Calendars and contacts GUIs for Linux

 For some versions Lightning is integrated into integrator and sometimes connector is connected to connector but in other versions they are not integrated.
 Understanding what is going on is so tedious that I am going to go for a run to restart my brain.
 Is it this confusing in the hope that I will accidentally install some packaged spyware or something?

-It is of course not immediately obvious how to configure it this hairball of technology and enterprise buzzwords.
+It is of course not immediately obvious how to configure this hairball of technology and enterprise buzzwords.
 AFAICT one either needs to

-- give the CalDAV URL … access to all your contacts(?) to the sogo web service, is that right? seems insane.
+- give the CalDAV URL … access to all your contacts(?) to the SOGo web service, is that right? seems insane.
 Or,

 - install a local copy of the SOGo backend which is heavy and onerous.